slatedocs/slate/source/includes/administration/_authentication.md

 `POST /identity_providers`

-Create a new identity provider
+Create a new identity provider.

 ```shell
 # Creates a new identity provider